Instagram Hashtags: What You Need to Know

 It stores all your hashtags in one place, lets you separate them into groups, and you can add them to your posts in just a couple of clicks.

-To get started, go into your Sked account and click on the ‘Hashtag Manager’ icon in the side menu.
+To start learning how to use hashtags on Instagram, go into your Sked account and click on the ‘Hashtag Manager’ icon in the side menu.
 Then, add your hashtags in the ‘New Hashtag’ field (see green circle below) and save them.

 To store hashtags as a group (so you can add up to 30 of them to your posts at a time) enter the name you want to call your group and click add.